gbif/data-blog/content/post/2019-07-11-downloading-long-species-lists-on-gbif.md

 # Downloading occurrences for 60,000 tree species using rgbif and taxize

-> **NOTE:** This post has been updated on January 27, 2020 to reflect the new occ_download interface.
-See discussions [here](https://github.com/ropensci/rgbif/issues/362).
+> **NOTE:** This post has been updated on Feb 9 2022.
+Please use the lastest version of rgbif.

 One good reason to download data using a long list of names, would be if your group of interest is non-monophyletic. **Trees** are a non-monophyletic group that include a variety of plant species that have independently evolved a trunk and branches.
 The
 [Botanic Gardens Conservation <br> International](https://www.bgci.org/) maintains a [long list](https://tools.bgci.org/global_tree_search.php) of **>60,000** tree species.
 You can download a csv [here](https://tools.bgci.org/global_tree_search_trees_1_3.csv) or the one I used for the example below [here](/post/2019-07-11-downloading-long-species-lists-on-gbif_files/global_tree_search_trees_1_3.csv).